evelyh/pick-the-ink/README.md

      - book appointment with artists
      - modify their bookings
      - follow a user (mostly artists as they regularly update new tattoo works)
+     - Edit their profile, including profile picture, favorate tattoo styles, phone number, email, username.... etc.
  - As a artist user, they have all regular user functionalities and can also
-     - upload their tattoo artworks
+     - upload their tattoo artworks, edit the artworks they have post
+     - customize their availability for users to book appointment on
      - provide their current working locations (as most artist regularly work as guest artists in different places)
      - provide their specialized art styles